mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

 ```

 This guide is _massive_.
 I couldn't fit everything I wanted in here.
 You'll
 probably want to read it in chunks, taking breaks.
-I also plan another post on
-custom attributes and the DOM event pattern as the way of inter-component
-communication.

 ## Quicklinks